Ample groupoids, topological full groups, algebraic K-theory spectra and infinite loop spaces: Preliminaries

 Next, we briefly recall the definition of homology groups for simplicial sets and spectra.
 Let $\sfC$ be an abelian group as above.
 Let $X$ be a simplicial set with face maps $d_{\bullet}$.
 Define a chain complex $(C_* X, C_* d)$ by $C_q X \defeq \bigoplus_{X_q} \sfC$, setting $C_q d \defeq \sum_{\bullet = 0}^q (-1)^{\bullet} C_q d_{\bullet}$, where $C_q d_{\bullet}$ is the homomorphism $C_q X \to C_{q-1} X$ induced by $d_{\bullet}$.
 The homology $H_*(X,\sfC)$ is by definition the homology of the chain complex $(C_* X, C_* d)$.

-Note that by the Eilenberg-Zilber Theorem (see for instance \cite[Chapter~VI, \S~29]{May67} or \cite[Chapter~IV, \S~2.2]{GJ}), given a bisimplicial set like $(p,q) \ma \fN_p \fB(S^n_q)$, the homology of the diagonal (in our case $\fN \fB(S^n)$) is naturally isomorphic to the homology of the total complex associated to the bisimplicial set.
+Note that by the Eilenberg-Zilber Theorem (see for instance \cite[Chapter~IV, \S~2.2]{GJ}), given a bisimplicial set like $(p,q) \ma \fN_p \fB(S^n_q)$, the homology of the diagonal (in our case $\fN \fB(S^n)$) is naturally isomorphic to the homology of the total complex (denoted by $C_{p,q} \fN_p \fB(S^n_q)$ in our case) associated to the bisimplicial set.
 Moreover, $H_*(X,\sfC)$ is canonically isomorphic to the singular homology with coefficients in $\sfC$ of the geometric realization of $X$ (see for instance \cite[Appendix Two, \S~1]{GZ}).

 Let us now define the homology of $\Kz(\fB)$.
 Applying the above definition of homology groups to $X_n$, we obtain the homology groups $H_{*+n}(X_n,\sfC)$. \bdefin $H_*(\Kz(\fB),\sfC) \defeq \ilim_n H_{*+n}(X_n,\sfC)$, where the inductive limit is taken with respect to the connecting maps